See Where You Fit in the 2026 London Ontario Market

 The homeowners who move well in this market are the ones who understood their position two or three months before they needed it.

-It's not a property valuation.
+It's not a valuation.
 It's not a sales call.
+Ty responds personally within one business day.

 This website may only be used by consumers that have a bona fide interest in the purchase, sale, or lease of real estate of the type being offered via the website.
 The data relating to real estate on this website comes in part from the MLS® Reciprocity program of the PropTx MLS®.
 The data is deemed reliable but is not guaranteed to be accurate.